mhaugrud/msumcspy/_sources/Lists/intro-Lists.rst

 Lists
 =====

-A **list** is a sequential collection of Python data values, where each value is identified by an index.
+A **list** is a sequential collection of data values, where each value is associated with an **index**.
 The values that make up a list are called its **elements**.

-Lists are similar to strings, which are ordered collections of characters, except that the elements of a list can have any type and for any one list, the items can be of different types.
+Lists are similar to strings, in that they are both ordered collections.
+A key difference between lists and strings is that strings only contain characters.
+The elements of a list can be of any data type and for any given list, its elements can be of different types.

+Since a list contains other things, we call it a **container class**.
+In the future we will explore other container classes.